Agency Information Guide

 Information and Privacy Advisory Committee (IPAC)

-IPAC is an advisory body to the Information Commissioner and the Privacy Commissioner.
-Members of IPAC are appointed by the NSW Attorney General and Minister for Customer Service and Digital Government, Minister for Small Business, Minister for Fair Trading from representatives of the public providing opportunity for the community to participate and contribute to the advancement of information access and privacy rights.
+IPAC is an advisory body, including to the Information Commissioner and the Privacy Commissioner.
+Members of IPAC are appointed by the NSW Governor from time to time on the recommendation of the portfolio Ministers, from representatives of the public providing opportunity for the community to participate and contribute to the advancement of information access and privacy rights.

 The IPC welcomes input and feedback from the public, community organisations and government agencies regarding its services and publications.
 The IPC receives a range of diverse correspondence and complaints through a variety of channels including via the IPC website, emails, letters, phone calls and social media.